Behaviour and Relationships

 Our six school values are compassion, creativity, forgiveness, friendship, thankfulness and excellence.
 Our assemblies and class Circle Times allow us opportunities to reflect on these values and how we conduct ourselves in school.

-Class teachers use a behaviour chart in class and this system encourages children to reach ‘golden land’ or ‘rainbow’ for demonstrating desired behaviours.
+Class teachers use behaviour charts in class and this system encourages children to reach ‘golden land’, a ‘rainbow’ or a ‘smiley face’ for demonstrating desired behaviours.
 When a child demonstrates consistent positive behaviour for learning, they can also be awarded a green card.
-Green cards are stored in class and two children are chosen each week to be celebrated in Friday assemblies.

 Children whose behaviour disturbs their own or others’ learning are moved down on the behaviour chart in class and persistent negative behaviour can result in them receiving a maximum of two yellow cards.
 These warnings remind them that they need to make good choices and change their behaviour.
 They are given opportunities to reflect on what they need to do in order to achieve a green card and move back up on the behaviour chart in class.
-Children who demonstrate serious negative behaviour after these warnings will receive a red card and these are logged by class teachers and shared with senior leaders.
-Parents will be informed of serious negative behaviour.
-For further information regarding these systems, please read our uploaded behaviour policy.
+Children who demonstrate persistent negative behaviours after these warnings, will receive a red card and these are logged by class teachers and shared with senior leaders.
+Parents will be informed of serious negative behaviours.